vermag-iitb/html-practice/theory/scripting-theory.md

         4. Optional attributes:
             - introduced in html5
             - E.g.: lang, type, etc.
+5. Elements:
+    * Block elements
+        - always get created in next line
+        - take all the horizontal space on the webpage
+        - can be converted to inline by using style attr with property: "display: inline"

+    * Inline elements
+        - don't come in next line
+        - take space as required by the content

 # ShortHands in VS-Code
 1. Boiler plate code - !+TAB/ENTER